grumdrig/colossal/README.md

 A complete specification of the language would be anathema to the exploratory spirit of Advntr, so we do not present one here.
 Some amount of explication is in order, however.
-We'll also dig into the relationship between the dual aspects of Advntr as game and language.
+First, though, we'll briefly consider the narrative structure of interactive fiction, and the relationship between the dual aspects of Advntr as game and language.

-### Prose
+### Prose Games

 Advntr's source language follows the tradition of text adventure games (aka prose games, or interactive fiction), particularly those